-A lot of more sources and devices are generating data than before – embedded systems and of things devices are gathering data and transfering it to Big Data applications and solutions to make real time analysis.
+A lot more sources and devices are generating data than before – embedded systems and devices are gathering data and transferring it to Big Data applications and solutions to make real time analysis.
 The ongoing trend to using mobile devices and social media platforms as well as online shopping and using all kind of applications whenever and wherever is producing lots of data every day.
-Also companies are undergoing a transformation to delivering data to their customers to meet their increasing demand for news and real time data never seen before.
+Also, companies are undergoing a transformation to delivering data to their customers to meet their increasing demand for news and real time data never seen before.

-According to a new Gartner forecast by the year 2020, more than half of major business processes and systems will incorporate some element of IoT (Internet of things) in their organization.
-And with that the amount of data generated, transfered and analyzed by Big Data applications (and which is to be stored either on premise or off premise) will grow enormously.
+According to a new Gartner forecast, more than half of major business processes and systems will incorporate some element of IoT (Internet of things) in their organization by 2020.
+And with that the amount of data generated, transferred, and analyzed by Big Data applications (and which is to be stored either on premise or off premises), will grow enormously.

-However, it is not only the bigger amount of storage devices that are needed now from a hardware perspective – such as hard disks, SSDs or SSHDs for example – but it also requires a proper file system that can handle the outcome of this Big Data growth.
-That is because of the fact that even when not all the data will be stored on storage devices, the most important data as well as the analysis results will.
+However, it is not only the bigger amount of storage devices that are needed now from a hardware perspective – such as hard disks, SSDs, or SSHDs for example – but it also requires a proper file system that can handle the outcome of this Big Data growth.
+That is because of the fact that even when not all the data will be stored on storage devices, the most important data, as well as the analysis results, will be.
 And this will result in more demand in storage space.
 Additionally much of this storage demand will be handled both internally as well as in the Cloud using services like Amazon´s S3 or Microsoft Azure by enterprises.

 The old concepts of storage with File storage and Block storage will not work for this data growth in the future both for enterprises and for also not for the Cloud providers.
 The solution for storing these huge amounts of data to come is Object storage (also named Object-based storage).
 But what are the differences and what makes Object storage to suit the data explosion better than the former concepts?

-To understand the benefits Object storage is offering, one has to look at the older concepts File storage and Block storage first since they differ greatly.
+To understand the benefits Object storage is offering, one has to first look at the older concepts of File storage and Block storage since they differ greatly.

 File and Block storage are methods to store data on NAS and SAN storage systems.